 Our revenue, cash flow, results of operations and other key operating and performance metrics may vary from quarter to quarter due to the seasonal nature of our clients' spending on advertising campaigns.
 For example, clients tend to devote more of their advertising budgets to the fourth calendar quarter to coincide with consumer holiday spending.
 Moreover, advertising inventory in the fourth quarter may be more expensive due to increased demand for it.
 Political advertising could also cause our revenue to increase during election cycles and decrease during other periods.
-Our historical revenue growth has masked the impact of seasonality, but if our growth rate declines or seasonal spending becomes more pronounced, seasonality could have a more significant impact on our revenue, cash flow and results of operations from period to period.
+Our historical revenue growth has lessened the impact of seasonality, however, seasonality could have a more significant impact on our revenue, cash flow and results of operations from period to period if our growth rate declines, if seasonal spending becomes more pronounced, or if seasonality otherwise differs from our expectations.